fireship-io/fireship.io/content/courses/angular/app-shared-module.md

 ng g module shared
 ```

-Add it to the app module.
-It will be imported by all features in this app.
+Add it to the App Module.
+It will be imported by all features in this App.

 {{< file "ngts" "app.module.ts" >}}
 ```typescript